bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% si_step Gamepad / The mobile app controls %}
 The controls on the gamepad or mobile app have the following mapping:
 {% img Control mapping; medium; /images/getting-started/controller.png %}
+This is a common mapping (often known as mapping 3) in a lot of flying robotics applications.
+To change between mappings and controller types as well as creating your own custom mapping check out the [documentation for input devices](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#input-devices).
 {% endsi_step %}

 {% si_step Normal flight %}